Raúl Grijalva: Personal life and death

 Grijalva and his wife, Ramona, had three daughters, including Pima County supervisor and former Tucson Unified School District board member and U.S. representative for Arizona's 7th congressional district Adelita Grijalva.
 Grijalva identified as Roman Catholic.

 Grijalva was a hiker and a fan of the Arizona Wildcats men's basketball team.

 On April 2, 2024, Grijalva announced that he had been diagnosed with unspecified cancer initially diagnosed as pneumonia (but which he later announced to be lung cancer), and was beginning a "vigorous course of treatment".
 Prior to his diagnosis, Grijalva was a heavy cigarette smoker.
 On March 13, 2025, Grijalva died in Tucson from complications of cancer treatment, at the age of 77.

 Grijalva was cremated and his funeral mass was held at the Cathedral of Saint Augustine in Tucson.
-Notable speakers at his funeral were Governor Katie Hobbs and Representative Alexandria Ocasio Cortez.
+Speakers at his funeral who eulogized him included Governor Katie Hobbs and Representative Alexandria Ocasio Cortez.

-His daughter, Adelita Grijalva, won the election to succeed him.
+His eldest daughter, Adelita Grijalva, won the election to succeed him.